Batting (cricket): One-Day International cricket

 As One Day International matches have a limited set of overs, batters try to score quickly.
-Doing so, batters should aim for a higher run rate than the one which would maximize their expected personal score.
+Doing so, batters should aim for a higher run rate than the one which would maximise their expected personal score.
 It is optimal for batters to take the risk of being dismissed and being replaced by another teammate.
 This higher risk strategy makes the best of the limited number of overs.
 Scoring quickly typically means trying to score at least one run per ball bowled.
 Most batter manage to score at an average of four runs an over (i.e. four runs in the six ball over).

 The optimal level of risk should vary depending on different factors.
 It should be higher when the team has more wickets left as they provide of a cushion of security (against the risk of ending all out).
 It should be higher when the pitch provides good conditions for batting, making it easier to score without great risk of being dismissed.
 It should increase towards the end of the innings when the number of overs left is small (there is not much to lose in taking the risk of ending all out).
 Research has shown that teams broadly follow these principles.
 A noticeable exception is when batters face the possibility of scoring a personal milestone (e.g. century), in that case, they tend to decrease their risk-taking below what is optimal for the team in order to increase their chance of reaching the milestone.

 Before the ball reaches a batter (left) the bat is held in a high backlift, before stepping forward and swinging through for a forward drive (right).

 When a team goes out to bat, the best players bat first.
 The first three batters (number 1, 2, 3) are known as the top order; the next four (numbers 4, 5, 6 and possibly 7) form the middle order, and the last four (numbers 8, 9, 10 and 11) are the lower order or tail.